ericabouaf/a2a-registry/doc/project-requirements.md

 	•	Input: `{ name: string, url?: string }`
 	•	Re-fetches the AgentCard from the agent's URL (or new URL if provided)
 	•	Updates the registry (fails if the fetched AgentCard has a different name)
-	•	Returns the updated RegistryAgent or an MCP error
+	•	Returns the updated AgentCard or an MCP error

 5. **deleteAgent** (optional, recommended)
 	•	Input: `{ name: string }`